NotRequiem/screenshare-tool/Screenshare Tool/checks/README.md

 > 5. Forensic
 - Checks to detect executed files with Prefetch.
+- Checks to detect executed files with crash dumps.

 > 6. ImportCode
 - Checks to detect the code import bypass.
 - Checks to detect fileless executions (almost the same as checking importcode bypasses).